-Consequences tracking people -particularly migrants-- into precarious work were also cited:

-Nonetheless, 25% of all AFGII recipients in Germany have a migrant background.
-The system of restructuring unemployment and minimum revenue support appears to track people into and trap in temporary, flexible work, by definition precarious.
-It is reported that the introduction of ALG II also negatively affected the level of wages by changing the structure of employment relationships by promoting so-called "one-euro" and mini jobs, limited part time and temporary jobs.35
+Consequences that tracked people -particularly migrants-- into precarious work were also cited.
+The Jungius report noted that 25% of all AFGII recipients in Germany have a migrant background.
+The system of restructuring unemployment and minimum revenue support appears to steer people into and trap in temporary, flexible work, by definition precarious.
+It is reported that the introduction of ALG II also negatively affected the level of wages by changing the structure of employment relationships by promoting so-called "one-euro" and mini jobs, limited part time and temporary jobs.